nhuang37/academic-kickstart/content/publication/gcn/index.md

 ---
 title: "A Simple Spectral Failure Mode for Graph Convolutional Networks"
 authors:
+- Carey E. Priebe
+- Cencheng Shen
+- admin
-# - admin,
+- Tianyi Chen
-date: "2020-08-01T00:00:00Z"
+date: "2021-08-13T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2017-01-01T00:00:00Z"
+publishDate: "2021-08-13T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication: "IEEE Transactions on Pattern Analysis and Machine Intelligence"
-publication_short: ""
+publication_short: "TPAMI"

-abstract: We present a simple generative model in which spectral graph embedding for subsequent inference succeeds whereas unsupervised graph convolutional networks fail.
-The geometrical insight is that the GCN is unable to look beyond the first non-informative spectral dimension.
+abstract: Neural networks have achieved remarkable successes in machine learning tasks.
+This has recently been extended to graph learning using neural networks.
+However, there is limited theoretical work in understanding how and when they perform well, especially relative to established statistical learning techniques such as spectral embedding.
+In this short paper, we present a simple generative model where unsupervised graph convolutional network fails, while the adjacency spectral embedding succeeds.
+Specifically, unsupervised graph convolutional network is unable to look beyond the first eigenvector in approximately regular graphs, thus missing inference signals in non-leading eigenvectors.
+The phenomenon is demonstrated by visual illustrations and comprehensive simulations.

 # Summary.
 An optional shortened abstract.
 summary: A simple generative model in which spectral graph embedding for subsequent inference succeeds whereas unsupervised GCN fails.